 - At your consultation appointment you will be given a descriptive broken down quotation stating what payments you will need to pay on the day of your surgery

-- If you are in health fund and have dental cover you can claim some back for Dr. MacMillan’s fee
+- If you are in a health fund and have dental cover you can claim back for Dr. MacMillan’s fee

 - Anaesthetist fees can be claimed from your health fund and/or Medicare